robsanpam/CK-Plus/README.md

      python train.py  ~/ckp/emotion_images/  43 .1 .3 32 10

+Model and weights will be saved on the same folder as the train.py code.

 There are a lot of other parameters that can be tuned.

 Please feel free to modify whatever you want and have a happy training!